Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Comparison with other models

-$\bullet$ {\it The molecular gas mass fraction}\\ In \sigame the molecular gas mass fraction (\fh2) is calculated following the work by \cite{pelupessy06}, in which \fh2 depends on temperature, metallicity, local FUV field, and boundary pressure on the gas cloud in question.
+$\bullet$ {\it The molecular gas mass fraction}\\ In \sigame the molecular gas mass fraction (\fh2) is calculated following the work by \cite{pelupessy06} (P06), in which \fh2 depends on temperature, metallicity, local FUV field, and boundary pressure on the gas cloud in question.
 Other methods exist, such as those of \cite{blitz06} and \cite{krumholz09b} (K09).
-Most recently, \cite{narayanan14} applied the K09 model in order to derive the \h2 gas mass, and we compare this method to that of \cite{pelupessy06} (P06), used by \sigame, in Figure \ref{h2_models}.
+The K09 method, which was adopted by e.g. \cite{narayanan14}, establishes \fh2 from local cloud metallicity, dissociating radiation field and column density.
+In Figure \ref{h2_models} we compare the K09 method to that of P06.
 The gas surface density that enters in the K09 method was estimated within 1 kpc of each SPH particle, as used in our calculation of \Pe (see Section \ref{HI_to_H2}).

-Both methods produce higher \fh2 for increasingly more metal-rich gas, as expected since higher metallicity leads to more dust onto which the \h2 molecules can form.
-As shown in Fig.\,\ref{h2_models}, the two methods agree overall albeit with increasing scatter towards lower metallicity.
-For high metallicity, the P06 method tends to give larger values of \fh2 than the K09 method.
-This leads to systematically lower total molecular gas masses when using the method of K09 instead of P06.
-In particular, the molecular gas mass fractions, $f_{\rm mol}=M_{\rm mol}/(M_*+M_{\rm mol})$, of G1, G2 and G3 decrease from 8.5, 7.8 and 6.8\,\% to 9.8, 10.3 and 9.5\,\% respectively.
+The two methods agree for molecular gas fractions $\gs 80\%$, which are seen to be dominated by SPH particles with high metallicities (i.e., $\log \Z \gs 0.3$).
+At lower molecular gas fractions the agreement between the two methods exhibit an increasing scatter.
+Also, systematic, metallicity dependent differences are seen between the two methods.
+For high metallicity gas, the P06 method gives systematically higher molecular gas fractions than the K09 method.
+At low metallicities (i.e., $\log \Z \ls 0.2$) the K09 method tends to result in higher molecular gas fractions than P06.
+The above is the result of the K09 method having a much weaker dependance on \Z \citet{krumholz09b} than the P06 method (see Section \ref{HI_to_H2}).
+Despite these differences, we find that using the K09 instead of the P06 method does not change the total molecular gas mass significantly: $f_{\rm mol}$ for G1, G2 and G3 goes from 12.2, 10.0, 9.2\,\% to 11.4, 10.7 and 10.3\,\%, respectively.